ThatGuy-GEWP/SFML-GE/README.md

 # Getting started
 ## Installation
 ### Automatic
-Using NuGet you can install [this package](https://www.nuget.org/packages/SFML-GE/0.57.0), for .Net 8.0
+Using NuGet you can install [this package](https://www.nuget.org/packages/SFML-GE/0.57.0), for .Net 6.0+
 ### Manual
-Simply cloning the repo to a local project should work fine, releases also include a template for Visual Studio.
-As for dependencies, [SFML.Net 2.6.0](https://www.sfml-dev.org/download/sfml.net/)  [(NuGet package here)]([https://www.nuget.org/packages/SFML.Net](https://www.nuget.org/packages/SFML.Net/2.6.0)) is the main and only dependency.
+Simply cloning the repo to a local project then building SFML-GE should produce the Dll and NuGet packages, some tests are also included to make sure everything works!

 ## Your First Project
 ```cs